 To infuse Gin with chamomile, pour a more neutral Gin (e.g., Beefeater) into a glass, add a bag of chamomile tea, and let it sit for 5 to 15 minutes, depending on the individual taste.

-For the version with egg white, perform a dry shake first: Put all ingredients into your shaker, including the egg white.
-However, don't add ice yet.
-Give it all a good shake - at least 15sec.
-Then add the ice and shake again until your shaker feels cold.
+Add all ingredients into your shaker, including the egg white, and dry shake (no ice yet) for at least 15sec.
+Then add the ice and shake again until your shaker feels ice cold.

-If you prefer to leave the egg white off, you can add all ingredients and plenty of ice to your shaker, shake until the contains are well chilled.
+If you prefer to leave the egg white off, add all ingredients plus the ice into your shaker, and shake until the contents are well chilled.